-2.19.2.2 Power Configuration
+2.21.2.2 Power Configuration

 The power configuration for the mass storage class device is held in two of the tUSBDMSCDevice members variables, usMaxPowermA and ucPwrAttributes.
 The usMaxPowermA variable holds the maximum power consumption for the device and is expressed in milliamps.
 The power configuration is held in the ucPwrAttributes member variable and indicates whether the device is self or bus powered.
-Valid values are USB\CONF\ATTR\SELF\PWR or USB\CONF\ATTR\BUS\PWR.
+Valid values are USB_CONF_ATTR_SELF_PWR or USB_CONF_ATTR_BUS_PWR.

-2.19.2.3 Device Strings
+2.21.2.3 Device Strings

 The remaining USB strings are contained in the ppui8StringDescriptors and are just like the strings that are used in every other device class in the USB library.
 The ppui8StringDescriptors is a pointer to the string descriptor array for this device.
 This array must contain the following string descriptor pointers in this order.
 Language descriptor, Manufacturer name string (language 1), Product name string (language 1), Serial number string (language 1), MSC Interface description string (language 1), Configuration description string (language 1).
 If the device is supporting more than 1 language, the descriptor block (except for string descriptor 0) must be repeated for each language defined in the language descriptor.
-The number of descriptors provided in the ppui8StringDescriptors array must be ((5 + (num MSC string)) \ (num languages)) + 1.
+The number of descriptors provided in the ppui8StringDescriptors array must be ((5 + (num MSC string)) (num languages)) + 1.

-2.19.2.4 Media Access Functions
+2.21.2.4 Media Access Functions

 The media access functions are passed in to the USB mass storage device class in the sMedia-Functions member variable.
 This structure holds the access functions for the media used by this instance of the mass storage class device.
 All of the functions in this structure are required to be filled out with valid functions.
-These function will be called by the USB mass storage device class whenever it needs to read or write the physical media and will assume fixed block sizes of 512 bytes for the media.
+These function is called by the USB mass storage device class whenever it needs to read or write the physical media and assumes fixed block sizes of 512 bytes for the media.

-2.19.2.5 Event Callbacks
+2.21.2.5 Event Callbacks

 In some cases the application may need to be informed when the state of the mass storage device has changed.
-The pfnEventCallback member of the tUSBDMSCDevice structure provides event notification to applications for the following events: USBD\MSC\EVENT\IDLE, USBD\MSC\EVENT\READING, and USBD\MSC\WRITING.
+The pfnEventCallback member of the tUSBDMSCDevice structure provides event notification to applications for the following events: USBD_MSC_EVENT_IDLE, USBD_MSC_EVENT_READING, and USBD_MSC_WRITING.
 When the function of type tUSB-Callback is called, only the first two parameters pvCBData and ui32Event parameters are valid.
 The pvCBData is the value that was returned when the application called USBDMSCInit() and can be used with other APIs.
-The ui32Event parameter is one of the USBD\MSC\EVENT\\ values.
+The ui32Event parameter is one of the USBD_MSC_EVENT values.